-The first line of defense is the system administrator, the tireless hero who works 24 X 7 X 365 to ensure that the IT infrastructure is always secure.
+The system administrator, the tireless hero who works 24 X 7 X 365 to ensure that the IT infrastructure is always secure.
 The sys admin’s work often goes unnoticed, though it’s the work that lets employees and business owners enjoy a problem-free seamless working environment.
 When things go wrong, though, everyone notices and appreciates what the sys admin contributes, as he or she brings a sense of calm to a world in chaos.

 TitanHQ would like to make life just a bit easier for the overworked system administrator.
 The following resources will be useful if if you are ever hit with a security incident or breach.
 These tools guide you through preparing for a disaster and recovering from one.
 They’re designed to help you overcome distributed denial-of-service attacks and malicious software intrusions by hackers.
 They’ll also assist in checking for system integrity.

-The following three tools help you diagnose any general security breaches you may encounter:
+The following three tools will help you diagnose any general security breaches you may encounter:

 The biggest fears faced by system administrators?
 A total meltdown of servers brought on by a DDOS attack or a widespread intrusion into the IT infrastructure by a malicious third party probably top the list.
 These tools help to avoid these situations: